A podcast for anyone affected by adoption.

 Learn ...
 Grow...
 Heal

 Welcome to Adopt Perspective, a podcast for anyone affected by adoption.
 We discuss the adoption experience from the perspectives of mothers, fathers, adopted people and their loved ones, so that we may learn and grow from the perspectives of others.
 We share personal stories and explore adoption topics including adoption loss, the psychological impacts of adoption, forced adoption, inter-country adoption, searching, reunion, healing and many others.
 We interview adults affected by adoption as well as practitioners, people involved in inquiries, research, legislative change and apologies, artists, film-makers and authors.
-Adopt Perspective is hosted by Dr Jo-Ann Sparrow and Jane Sliwka and is produced by Jigsaw Queensland.
+Adopt Perspective is hosted by Dr Jo-Ann Sparrow and is produced by Jigsaw Queensland.
 The podcast discusses adult themes and listener discretion is advised.

 If you reside in Queensland you can contact Jigsaw Queensland's Forced Adoption Support Service (FASS) toll free on